derek-yn-zhang/youtube_mp3/README.md

 ## User Notes

 ### Cookies
-Make sure you are signed into YouTube from either Chrome, Edge or Safari.
+Make sure you are signed into YouTube from a yt-dlp supported browser (check CLI usage for options).

 If using Safari, give Full Disk Access to Terminal. [[Issue]](https://github.com/yt-dlp/yt-dlp/issues/7392#issuecomment-1657496651)